BU’s largest gift brings life scientists and engineers together

 Work like Han’s is the reason why the Rajen Kilachand Center for Integrated Life Sciences & Engineering exists.
 The new nine-story center represents an investment of a quarter of a billion dollars—a $135 million construction commitment from BU and a record $115 million gift from Rajen Kilachand (Questrom’74, Hon.’14).
 The center is designed to bring researchers together to solve problems that bridge disciplines, problems like Parkinson’s disease, hidden hearing loss, and antibiotic resistance.
 This focus on problems is key, says Susan Hockfield, president emerita of MIT and the first biologist (and first woman) to hold that position.
 During her tenure at MIT, Hockfield oversaw the opening of the Koch Institute for Integrative Cancer Research, which, like the Kilachand Center, gathered far-flung engineers and life scientists into one building.
 While she admits that she wasn’t sure at first whether the “convergence game” would work, she now says “it was more successful than I ever imagined.”

 “We didn’t just put a bunch of biologists and engineers in a building hoping they would play nice together.
-We focused on problems,” says Hockfield, who is president of the American Association for the Advancement of Science (AAAS) and writing a book about the convergence of life sciences and engineering.
+We focused on problems,” says Hockfield, who is currently president of the American Association for the Advancement of Science (AAAS) and writing a book about the convergence of life sciences and engineering.
 “I was surprised at how powerful this model proved to be.
 I think it surprised everybody.”

 “I think the Kilachand Center is a great idea,” says Han.
 “I see people more often now; we’re all waiting at the food truck.”